Mike Novitsky

-Michael Novitsky (born December 17, 1999) is an American professional football center.
+Michael Novitsky (born December 17, 1999) is an American professional football center or the Dallas Renegades of the United Football League (UFL).
 He played college football for the Buffalo Bulls and Kansas Jayhawks and was signed by the Seattle Seahawks as an undrafted free agent in 2024.

 College career

 Novitsky played college football at Buffalo.
 He then transferred to Kansas.